-Under the provisions of FASB's Accounting Standards Update (ASU) No. 2015-07, Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent), ARL is allowed to measure the fair value of certain investments using the value per share of the investments.
+Under the provisions of FASB's ASU No. 2015-07, Fair Value Measurement (Topic 820): Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent), ARL is allowed to measure the fair value of certain investments using the value per share of the investments.

-A description of the valuation methodologies used for assets measured at fair value is included on page 11.
+Descriptions of the valuation methodologies used for assets measured at fair value are included on pages 11 and 12.